 We are aware that on many credit monitoring platforms, the system may mention that the person has too many inquiries.
 Perhaps this is one cause of the myth that inquiries are the cause of bad credit.

 However, as we illustrated in this article, inquiries are only one data point among several other data points within the category known as “new credit,” which accounts for around 5%-10% of someone’s overall credit score.

 This does not mean that inquiries alone count for 10% of your credit score.
 It means that inquiries are one of several data points that, combined, account for around 10% of a credit score.
-Therefore, it should be fair to assume that inquires, in fact, count for less than 10% of a credit score.
+Therefore, it is fair to assume that inquires, in fact, account for less than 10% of a credit score.